kubedb/cli/docs/CLI.md

 ONLY for a dead DC.
 If the pinned DC is alive, its coordinator still honors the local ConfigMap (it keeps its leader writable), so force-clearing just the annotation while another DC promotes is a split brain.
 Alive DC: plain `--remove` on its spoke first.

-The stale ConfigMap on the dead cluster is refused by its returning agent (it is no longer the last known holder), but delete it during failback before re-pinning.
+The stale ConfigMap on the dead cluster is a live grenade for failback: the returning agent refuses to mirror it (no longer the last known holder), but the returning COORDINATOR honors it unconditionally and brings the old primary back up writable while the other DC holds the Lease.
+Live-observed as a real two-primaries window in the bank drill.
+Failback step 1, before restoring the database workload on the returning DC: `pin-primary --scope LEASE --remove --yes` against that spoke.

 ## pin-standby